joelouthan/theologic.us/content/posts/family_devos-mark/2012-11-14-devotions-mark-426-29-jesus-loves-jesus-obeys.md

 Only to trust and obey God.

-Here is a tough question: &#8220;Kids, do you obey us because you love us or because you are afraid of getting into trouble?&#8221;
+Here is a tough question: "Kids, do you obey us because you love us or because you are afraid of getting into trouble?"

 ** For the Lord disciplines the one he loves,